rossta/rossta.github.com/source/blog/2019-12-18-importing-images-with-webpacker.html.md

   loader: 'resolve-url-loader'
 })
 ```
-This loader rule, inserted in the loader pipeline for SASS/SCSS files, will ensure the proper url is written to the CSS output by Webpack.
+This loader rule, inserted in the loader pipeline for SASS/SCSS files, will ensure the proper url is written to the CSS output by webpack.

 ### Images in Rails views

-You may be accustomed to `<%= lazy_image_tag 'tacos.jpg' %>` to reference a image bundled in the Rails asset pipeline.
-Webpack has a similar tag:
+You may be accustomed to `<%= lazy_image_tag 'tacos.jpg' %>` to reference a image bundled in the Rails asset pipeline. webpack has a similar tag:

 ```html
 <!-- app/views/lunches/index.html.erb -->

 <%= image_pack_tag 'media/images/guacamole.jpg' %>
 ```
-Note, since Webpacker 4, the prefix `media/` is necessary and the remaining path represents the location from your Webpack source path.
+Note, since Webpacker 4, the prefix `media/` is necessary and the remaining path represents the location from your webpack source path.

 There's a catch.
 This change may result in the following error: